JonasMikhaeil/jonas-mikhaeil.github.io/_pages/about.md

 ---
 permalink: /
-title: "Let's try and leave the world a little better than we found it... "
+title: "The world is complex, if we want to learn something about it, we need to use statistics"
 excerpt: "About me"
 author_profile: true
 redirect_from: